ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### Attributes types

-Here’s the list of available attribute types:
+Here’s the exhaustive list of available attribute types:

 #### Any